 Placenta accreta is a serious pregnancy condition that occurs when blood vessels and other parts of the placenta grow too deeply into the uterine wall.

 Typically, the placenta detaches from the uterine wall after childbirth.
-With placenta accreta, part or all of the placenta remains strongly attached.
-This can cause vaginal bleeding during the third trimester of pregnancy and severe blood loss after delivery.
+With placenta accreta, part or all of the placenta remains firmly attached.
+This can cause severe blood loss after delivery.

 It's also possible for the placenta to invade the muscles of the uterus (placenta increta) or grow through the uterine wall (placenta percreta).

-If extensive placenta accreta is suspected during pregnancy, you'll likely need a C-section delivery followed by the surgical removal of your uterus (hysterectomy).
+Placenta accreta is considered a high-risk pregnancy complication.
+If placenta accreta is suspected during pregnancy, you'll likely need an early C-section delivery followed by the surgical removal of your uterus (hysterectomy).

 - Wortman AC, et al. Placenta accreta, increta, and percreta.
 Obstetrics and Gynecology Clinics of North America.
 2013;40:137.